CatgirlRika/anyspace/README.md

 # AnySpace Installation & Hosting Guide

 ## Installation
-1. Upload the repository to your server and point the web server's document root to the `public/` directory.
+1. **Download the ZIP** of this repository and upload it to your server.
+2. Point the web server's document root to the `public/` directory.
-2. Ensure the web server user has write permission to `core/`, `public/media/pfp/`, and `public/media/music/`.
+3. Ensure the web server user has write permission to `core/`, `public/media/pfp/`, and `public/media/music/`.
-3. Visit `/install.php` in your browser to run the installation wizard.
+4. Visit `/install.php` in your browser to run the installation wizard.
 It will configure the database, generate `core/config.php`, and create the first administrator account.

+_No command line needed—see the [Beginner Guide](docs/INSTALL.md) for a step-by-step walkthrough._

 Advanced users can alternatively:
+- Clone the repository instead of downloading a ZIP.
 - Create a MySQL database and import `schema.sql`.
 - Copy `core/config.php.example` to `core/config.php` and adjust database credentials and site settings.